mumble-voip/mumble-www/hugo/content/documentation/mumble-server/mumo.md

 Mumble's positional audio system and does not require cooperation by the game server.
 Currently the following source engine based games are supported: Team Fortress 2, Day of Defeat: Source,
-CounterStrike: Source, Half Life 2: Death Match.
+Counter-Strike: Source, Half-Life 2: Deathmatch.

 For more information on how to configure and use the source plugin see [here](https://wiki.mumble.info/wiki/mumo_source).